stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 into the linter.
 If a line in a file does not meet one of these rules, the linter prints outs the file and line number where the problem was found, and the rule that has been broken.

+Some linters also provide an option to automatically rewrite your code to fix issues that they find.
+Automatic code reformatting is definitely outside the scope of this introductory post.

 Unlike unit tests, lint checks are fast enough that they can effectively be instant (as far as humans can tell).
 This means that these checks can be